For the hummus:

 - 1 garlic clove, chopped

-- 2 cups canned chickpeas, drained or ¾ cup dried, cooked and drained (see notes, below)
+- 2 cups cooked chickpeas, drained if canned or 3/4 cup dried and cooked until tender (see notes, below)

 - 1 cup roasted eggplant pulp (about 1 medium)